HamzaRaza786/HamzaRaza786/README.md

 # 👋 Hi, I'm Hamza Raza

 I'm a passionate **Software Engineer** with a knack for building clean, scalable, and performance-driven applications.
 Whether it's rewriting a frontend from scratch or crafting a real-time backend on AWS, I thrive on turning complex challenges into elegant code.
-Currently working at **Beebucket** making Data better.
+Currently working at **Beebucket**.

 ---